Animal production and livestock, Natural resources

 carrying capacity, land systems, rangeland, Ashburton, pasture, livestock, managment

 Payne, A L, van Vreeswyk, A M, and Leighton, K A. (2004), Re-assessment of carrying capacities in the Ashburton River Catchment.
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Report 1447-4980.